Life of the Beloved and Filial Lee San

 Image resource from Wikipedia

 He was seen as a visionary and an open-minded leader.
-He believed in faction parties having equal footing in politics.
-There is even evidence of him practicing behind-the-scenes political correspondence with politicians that were his rivals.
+He believed in factional parties having equal footing in politics.
+There is even evidence of him practicing behind-the-scenes political correspondence with politicians who were his rivals.

 A Family Man